Joël Epalle

 Joël Dieudonné Martin Epalle Newaka (born 20 February 1978) is a Cameroonian football manager and former player who manages Val d'Europe FC.

 He mainly played as a right midfielder, but throughout his career he also played as a second striker, more noticeably during his first spell at Iraklis.
 He was born in Matomb, Cameroon and played youth football in Cameroonian club Union Douala, the team for which he made his senior debut.
-After his spell in Cameroon, in 1998, he moved to Greece where he played football for several clubs, including Ethnikos, Panachaiki, Aris, Panathinaikos and Iraklis in a time span of 9 1/2 years.
+After his spell in Cameroon, in 1998, he moved to Greece where he played football for several clubs, including Ethnikos Piraeus, Panachaiki, Aris, Panathinaikos and Iraklis in a time span of 9 1/2 years.
 Subsequently, in January 2007, he moved to Bundesliga outfit VfL Bochum where he played for 3 1/2 years.
 After a brief stay at Azerbaijani club FK Baku, in January 2011 he returned to Greece to have a second spell at Iraklis.
 Epalle was Iraklis' top-scorer for the 2005–06 season.
 Started at the end of March 2012, he made his first appearance and play for Sarawak FA alongside his fellow Cameroon friend, Guy Bwele.

 Epalle won 31 caps for Cameroon.
 He was a member of the Cameroon side that won the gold medal in the 2000 Summer Olympics football tournament.
 Epalle was also a member of the Cameroon squad that won the 2002 African Cup of Nations.